How Switches Forward Frames Explained

 decision making example

 The switch reads the destination address field of the frame to make a forwarding decision.
-A switch reads the frame's destination address field before the source address field.
+A switch reads the frame's destination address before the source address.
 It first makes a forwarding decision based on the destination address and then updates the CAM table based on the source address.
 This frame has PC3's MAC address in the destination address field.
-Since PC3's MAC address is not available in the CAM table, the switch decides to flood the frame.
+Since PC3's MAC address is not present in the CAM table, the switch floods the frame.

 frame flooding

-After making a forwarding decision, the switch uses the source address of the frame to update the CAM table.
+After making the forwarding decision, the switch uses the frame's source address to update the CAM table.
 Since this address is already available in the CAM table, it updates the connected port field and resets the aging timer.
 The frame reaches PC3.
 PC3 replies with its frame.
 The frame reaches S1 on port 3.

 The switch reads the frame's destination address and finds it in the CAM table to make a forwarding decision.
 The frame has PC1's MAC address in the destination address field.
 This address is available in the CAM table.
 The switch decides to forward the frame from port 1.